 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A set of lights shown by a ship or aircraft at night to indicate its position and orientation, especially with respect to other vessels or aircraft.
+A set of lights shown by a ship or aircraft at night to indicate its position and orientation.

 - ‘I stuck with my instrument scan because it was too disorienting for me to look up and align myself with the ship's navigation lights.’